DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/05-deployment/07-aws-eb.md

  flask
  gunicorn
   ```
-- Create another file named _Procfile_ and add the app you want to be runned there.
+- Create another file named _Procfile_ and add the app you want to be able to run there.
 Example:
  ```
 web: gunicorn churn_serving:app
   ```